CLVT Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Clarivate Plc Investors of Class Action and Lead Plaintiff Deadline: March 25, 2022

-NEW YORK, Jan.
-28, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Clarivate Plc (“Clarivate” or the “Company”) (: CLVT; CLVT-PA) on behalf of purchasers of Clarivate securities between February 26, 2021 and December 27, 2021, both dates inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/clvt.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Clarivate Plc (“Clarivate” or the “Company”) (NYSE: CLVT; CLVT-PA) on behalf of purchasers of Clarivate securities between February 26, 2021 and December 27, 2021, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fclvt.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.